jimibue/demo-y8z-1/src/pages/prep-work.md

 {% quick-links %}

-{% quick-link title="HTML" icon="installation" href="/intro-to-html" description="HTML is short for Hypertext Markup Language.
+{% quick-link title="HTML and CSS" icon="installation" href="/intro-to-html" description="HTML is short for Hypertext Markup Language.
 It is used to write Web Pages.
 You can think of it as the skeleton of our website.
+CSS is short for Cascading Style Sheets.
+It is used to style our Web Pages.
+We use HTML and CSS to structure and style websites.
 Learn more here." /%}

 {% quick-link title="CSS" icon="presets" href="/intro-to-css" description="CSS is short for Cascading Style Sheets.
 It is used to style our Web Pages.
 You can think of it as the skin of our app.
 Learn more here." /%}